McKayla Maroney Was Paid to Keep Quiet About Sex Abuse: Suit

 USA Gymnastics did not immediately respond to TIME’s request for comment on the lawsuit.
 An attorney for Nassar also did not immediately respond to requests for comment.

 Under terms of the confidentiality agreement, Maroney was not allowed to publicly speak about her sexual abuse complaints, Manly said.
 In return, she received payment, and would be fined if she violated the agreement.
-About a year after signing, she did violate it, when she took to Twitter to accuse Nassar of abusing her.
+About a year after signing, she decided to break the agreement, when she took to Twitter to accuse Nassar of abusing her.

 USA Gymnastics responded to Maroney’s Twitter revelation with a supportive statement at the time: “USA Gymnastics admires the courage of those, like McKayla Maroney, who have come forward to share their personal experiences with sexual abuse.”